Probate Q&A Series

 Conclusion

-In North Carolina, contesting a will usually means filing a caveat so the Superior Court can decide whether the document offered is the decedent’s valid will based on recognized legal grounds like lack of testamentary capacity, undue influence, fraud, or improper execution.
-If the will is valid but ambiguous and affected by a mistake, reformation may be possible with clear and convincing proof of intent.
-The most important next step is to file the appropriate contest paperwork with the Clerk of Superior Court (so it can proceed as a caveat in Superior Court) as soon as the will is offered for probate.
+In North Carolina, contesting a will usually means filing a caveat in the estate file so the matter can proceed in Superior Court, where the court determines whether the document offered is the decedent’s valid will based on recognized legal grounds like lack of testamentary capacity, undue influence, fraud, or improper execution.
+If the will is valid but ambiguous and affected by a mistake, reformation may be possible with clear and convincing proof of intent—but that route can affect the ability to later file a caveat.
+The most important next step is to evaluate the correct procedure and act promptly once the will is offered for probate.

 Talk to a Probate Attorney